Willa Muir

-Willa Muir aka Agnes Neill Scott born Willa Anderson (13 March 189022 May 1970) was a Scottish novelist, essayist and translator.
+Willa Muir (née Anderson; 13 March 1890 – 22 May 1970), also known as Agnes Neill Scott, was a Scottish novelist, essayist and translator.
 She was the major part of a translation partnership with her husband, Edwin Muir.
 She and her husband translated the works of many notable German-speaking authors including Franz Kafka.
-They were given an award in 1958 in their joint names; however, Willa recorded in her journal that her husband "only helped".
+In 1958, Willa and Edwin Muir were granted the first Johann-Heinrich-Voss Translation Award.